Payal-20-06/AI-Powered-Disaster-Response-Alert-System/README.md

 🚨 Key Features

 Real-time Disaster Detection:
-Utilizes AI/ML models and live data APIs (weather, seismic, satellite data) to identify potential disasters such as floods, earthquakes, storms, and fires.
+Utilizes AI/ML models and live data APIs to identify potential disasters such as floods, earthquakes, cyclone, and stroms.

 Smart Alert System:
 Sends instant SMS, email, and app-based notifications to users based on their geolocation and risk level.